PEBAX® 101 Blog

 Balloon Tubing: There are two main categories of balloon tubing: compliant (low pressure) balloons and high pressure balloons.
 PEBAX bridges the two categories because it can be easily coextruded with polyamides to have a higher modulus, but it is softer than traditional low pressure balloons.
 Due to this lower level of softness, it is still able to maintain a relatively higher burst (depending on durometer, wall thickness and nylon grade) and it can be used and then collapsed for ease of extraction during a procedure.

 *PEBAX®® IS A REGISTERED TRADEMARK OF ARKEMA.

-Whatever your PEBAX® needs may be, Saint-Gobain can serve as your commercial partner in bringing your product to market.
+Whatever your PEBAX® needs may be, Saint-Gobain can serve as your commercial resource in bringing your product to market.